ClarityCafe/maru/README.md

 # Project Maru [![CircleCI](https://circleci.com/gh/ClarityCafe/maru.svg?style=svg)](https://circleci.com/gh/ClarityCafe/maru)

-Maru is a experimental board sr229 to better understand Chromium OS.
+Maru is a experimental board sr229 made to better understand Chromium OS.
 Right now its primary aim is to be built and ultimately, support a wide range of hardware, ala-CloudReady.

+## The name

+The name "Maru" is from Hanamaru Kunikida of Love Live Sunshine.

 ## Roadmap